There’s been new models of e collars released by SportDOG.

-In this guide, we’ve summarised what’s new with this series compared to previous the previous series. (this is accurate as of 28th February 2019)
+In this guide, we’ve summarised what’s new with the newest models compared to previous the previous models (this guide is accurate as of 28th February 2019)

 - Fieldtrainer 425X – compared to the original 425 model, it’s got 21 levels of static stimulation, instead of 7